alex/what-happens-when/README.rst

 TLS handshake
 -------------
+The TLS (Transport Layer Security) handshake is a crucial process that occurs when establishing a secure connection between a client (e.g., web browser) and a server (e.g., website) over the internet.
+This handshake ensures the confidentiality, integrity, and authenticity of the data transmitted between the two entities.
+Let's take a closer look at the TLS handshake process:

 * The client computer sends a ``ClientHello`` message to the server with its Transport Layer Security (TLS) version, list of cipher algorithms and compression methods available.